AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/use-lists/view-items-in-a-list.md

 >
 >You cannot add a list to a dashboard without creating a report and adding it to the dashboard first.

 For more information about building a report, see [Create a custom report](../../../reports-and-dashboards/reports/creating-and-managing-reports/create-custom-report.md).
-For information about creating custom sections, see [Create custom tabs or sections](../../../workfront-basics/manage-your-account-and-profile/configuring-your-user-profile/create-custom-tabs.md).
+For information about creating custom  sections , see [Create custom tabs or sections](../../../workfront-basics/manage-your-account-and-profile/configuring-your-user-profile/create-custom-tabs.md).

 ## List actions